ibm-cloud-docs/AnalyticsEngine/spark-user-interface.md

 The Spark UI endpoint of a running Spark application is accessible from the service details page of the IBM Analytics Engine instance.

+Log links under the Stages and Executors tabs of the Spark history server UI will not work as logs are not preserved with the Spark events.
+To review the task and executor logs, enable platform logging.
+For details, see [Configuring and viewing logs](/docs/AnalyticsEngine?topic=AnalyticsEngine-viewing-logs).
+{: note}

 The following image shows you an example of the Application tab with the link to the Spark UI of a running application.

 ![Shows the ink to Spark-ui of a running application](images/spark_ui.png){: caption="Application tab of IBM Analytics Engine service details page" caption-side="bottom"}